Utah Division (D&RGW): Retrenchment and turmoil: 1883 to 1901

 For the next ten years, the RGW operated as an independent standard gauge bridge line connecting Grand Junction to Salt Lake City and Ogden, with branches to sources of valuable minerals.
 Through its new subsidiary, the Utah Central Railroad, the RGW acquired several Salt Lake City-area lines in 1898, finally adding to its system the branch to Park City through Parley's Canyon that had been chartered in 1881.
 The RGW teamed up with the Colorado and Southern Railway, which had recently been split from the bankrupt Union Pacific Railroad, and stretched north–south from Wyoming through eastern Colorado into Texas, to jointly buy control of the connecting Colorado Midland Railway.
-RGW stock prices rose, delaying a takeover by the D&RG until George Gould arrived.
+RGW's publicly listed share prices rose, delaying a takeover by the D&RG until George Gould arrived.
 Gould, owner of the Missouri Pacific Railroad (MP), wished to create a transcontinental railroad system, and identified the D&RG/RGW as the best route west into Utah.
 The MP began buying D&RG stock in 1900, and the D&RG did the same with the RGW.
 Palmer still owned a controlling interest in the RGW, but he came to an agreement to sell the company to Gould, and Gould management, including new president Edward Turner Jeffery, took over on July 1, 1901.